opticsfoundry/Kicad-Library-Optics/README.md

 ![kicad path](img/kicad-library-path.png)

 7. At the end click on `OK` and close the window,
-8. Now from `Preferences` tab click on `Manage Symbol Libraries...`,
+8. Now from `Preferences` tab, click on `Manage Symbol Libraries...`,
 9. Add a new row and call it `Optics` with library path `${KICAD_OPTICSFOUNDRY_OPTICS}/Symbols/Optics.kicad_sym`.
 As shown below,

 ![symbol path](img/symbol-library.png)

 10. Then click on `OK` and close the window.
-If you encounter an error like below, propabply the path is not defined correctly,
+If you encounter an error like below, probably the path is not defined correctly,

 ![error symbol](img/error.png)

-11. From `Preferences` tab click on `Manage Footprint Libraries...`,
+11. From `Preferences` tab, click on `Manage Footprint Libraries...`,
 12. Add a new row and call it `Optics` with library path `${KICAD_OPTICSFOUNDRY_OPTICS}/Footprints/Optics.pretty`, at the end click on `OK` and close the window.
 As shown below,

 ![footprint path](img/footprint-library.png)